zetashift/bioinformatics_algorithms/chapter1.md

 Running this algorithm on *Vibrio cholerae\'s ori* we get `ATGATCAAG (or CTTGATCAT)` as a pattern that might be a hidden message.

-We should first check if there aren\'t anymore multiple occurrences of these patterns in other regions.
+We should first check if there aren't any more multiple occurrences of these patterns in other regions.
 A pattern matching problem: `Input`:
 Strings *Pattern* and *Genome* `Output`: All starting positions in *Genome* where *Pattern* appears as a substring.